tibetiroka/ESManager/README.md

 - ### Build from source
   You can build the application via maven using `mvn clean package`, or run it from command line using `mvn clean javafx:run`.
 Project files are provided for [IntelliJ](https://www.jetbrains.com/idea/) if you wish to modify the sources.

+  If you want to build the cross-platform jar or need the sources/javadocs, use `mvn clean package -Djar`.
+This will not generate the native executable, but will instead generate these jars.

   Sources and javadocs are also provided for every release.

 ## Requirements